formkit/docs-content/inputs/autocomplete.md

 ---
 ::

+### (NEW) Max

+If you would like to limit the number of options that can be selected, you can use the `max` prop:

+::Example
+---
+name: "Dropdown"
+min-height: 550
+file: "_content/_examples/autocomplete-pro/autocomplete-max.vue"
+---

 ## Full example

 Now let's combine what we've learned so far by leveraging the `option` slot for custom markup, and setting the `options` prop to a function that will return pages of movies from an API: